LaunchCode-Education-Archived/cs50x-live/helpful-resources/source-code/m7-source-code.md

 </html>
 ```
 #### froshims-1
 You will need the `bootstrap.min.css` stylesheet located <a href="http://cdn.cs50.net/2015/fall/lectures/7/w/src7w/froshims/bootstrap/css/" target="_blank">here</a>.
-You should already have it, but if you did not download all of the source code you can follow [these instructions](#Prep-for-Class-1).
+You should already have it, but if you did not download all of the source code you can follow the [instructions](#Froshims-Instructions) above.
 ```html
 <?php